darienpmt/selfie_popularity_predictor/README.md

 # Data
 The [data](https://www.crcv.ucf.edu/data/Selfie/) was collected from a study conducted at the University of Central Florida.
 It contains over 46,000 selfies from Instagram, each containing several interesting labels.
-I used the provided 'log2 normalized popularity score' to determine if a photo was popular or not.
-Unfortunately I don't know how this score was determined, but I imagine it is related to the number of likes each photo received, normalized over the number of followers they have.
+I used the provided log2 normalized popularity score to determine if a photo was popular or not.
+This was done because users with more followers will typically receive more likes/views, allowing the study to look at a photo's popularity more objectively.
 Photos which scored in the top 50% were considered to be popular.

 ## Image Prep
 Each image was 306 by 306 pixels.
 To improve model performance, I resized them to be 128 by 128.